Erik (wrestler)

 Raymond Rowe (born August 21, 1984) is an American professional wrestler.
-As of January 2018, he is signed to WWE, where he performs on the Raw brand under the ring name Erik.
+As of January 2018, he is signed to WWE, where he performs on the Raw brand and Lucha Libre AAA Worldwide (AAA) under the ring name Erik.
 He is in a tag team with Ivar called The War Raiders.
+He is the former one-time AAA World Tag Team Champion.
 He is a former two-time World Tag Team Champion with Ivar and are former one-time NXT Tag Team Champion.

 Rowe is best known for his work in Ring of Honor (ROH), where he and Smith (formerly Hanson), then known as War Machine are former ROH World Tag Team Champions and made appearances for New Japan Pro Wrestling (NJPW), where they are former two time IWGP Tag Team Champions, as well as having won tag team championships in various independent promotions in the U.S. and UK.

 Professional wrestling career

 Early career (2003–2013)

 Rowe was trained by Josh Prohibition and Lou Marconi.
 He debuted on the independent circuit in May 2003.

 On June 9, 2006, episode of Smackdown!, Rowe competed against Mark Henry in a losing effort.